kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

     ```
     Uncomment the necessary lines and update the value of the key variables with respect to the server being created as in the image below:
     ![](img/galera_config_node_settings.png)
-    The key-values pairs that'll be the same and different across each server node configuration file:
+    The following key-values pairs that'll be the same and different across each server node configuration file:
     ```ini
     wsrep_cluster_name = "mdbc-01" # The value should be the same in all server node configuration files part of the same cluster wsrep_node_address = "10.20.X.X" # This will be updated per server node being created